cell-ai/tfa/README.md

 The diamond database is too heavy to add to github but it was constructed concatenating all fastas from AnimalTFDB4 and creating a diamond database using 'diamond make db'

+The program outputs several files but main results include:
++ output_homologytfs.csv -> csv table of sequences of putative TFs that presented a homology hit with known TFs and further corroborated by domain conservation analysis.
+An extra column displays if this sequence was also selected by deeptfactor as a probable tf.
++  output_no_homolytfs.csv -> csv table of putativa TFs that were only defined like this by deeptfactor.
+This output can be helpful in the identification of 'new' TF families.

 Usage:
 ```